Find the best prices on the drinks you want, enjoy exclusive voucher codes and make amazing savings

 Shiraz Grape on the Vine

 If you are looking for subtle, delicate restrained reds, then the Shiraz grape is not for you.
-It’s ebullience, wildness, and richness packs a punch, but at the same time produces some of the finest, most complex red wines in the world, from the 100% Syrah wines of Hermitage and Cote Rotie in the northern Rhone, to the iconic Penfolds Grange Hermitage from South Australia.
+It’s ebullience, wildness, and richness packs a punch, but at the same time produces some of the finest, most complex red wines in the world, from the 100% Syrah wines of Hermitage and Cote Rotie in the northern Rhone, to the iconic Penfolds Grange from South Australia.

-What Does It Taste Like?
+What Does Shiraz Taste Like?

 In the Southern Rhone, it is used as part of a deliciously rich, yet approachable blend, packed with ripe, velvety, sumptuous blackberry and cinnamon spice characters.